[Article updated on 17 September 2017]

-, the Greek philosopher Aristotle (d.
-322 BC) tries to discover what is ‘the supreme good for man’, that is, what is the best way to lead our life and to give it meaning.
+In his Nicomachean Ethics, the philosopher Aristotle tries to discover what is ‘the supreme good for man’, that is, what is the best way to lead our life and give it meaning.
 For Aristotle, a thing is best understood by looking at its end, purpose, or goal.
 For example, the purpose of a knife is to cut, and it is by seeing this that one best understands what a knife is; the goal of medicine is good health, and it is by seeing this that one best understands what medicine is.

-If one does this for some time, it soon becomes clear that some goals are subordinate to other goals, which are themselves subordinate to yet other goals.
+Now, if one does this for some time, it soon becomes apparent that some goals are subordinate to other goals, which are themselves subordinate to yet other goals.
 For example, a medical student’s goal may be to qualify as a doctor, but this goal is subordinate to his goal to heal the sick, which is itself subordinate to his goal to make a living by doing something useful.
 This could go on and on, but unless the medical student has a goal that is an end-in-itself, nothing that he does is actually worth doing.
 What, asks Aristotle, is this goal that is an end-in-itself?
-This Supreme Good, says Aristotle, is Happiness:
+This ‘supreme good’, says Aristotle, is happiness.

 But what is happiness?
-For Aristotle, it by understanding the distinctive function of a thing that one can understand its essence.
+For Aristotle, it is by understanding the distinctive function of a thing that one can understand its essence.
 Thus, one cannot understand what it is to be a gardener unless one can understand that the distinctive function of a gardener is ‘to tend to a garden with a certain degree of skill’.
 Whereas human beings need nourishment like plants and have sentience like animals, their distinctive function, says Aristotle, is their unique capacity to reason.
-Thus the Supreme Good, or Happiness, is to lead a life that enables us to use and to develop our reason, and that is in accordance with rational principles.
-In contrast to amusement or pleasure which can also be enjoyed by animals, happiness is not a state but an activity, and it is profound and enduring.
+Thus, our supreme good, or happiness, is to lead a life that enables us to use and develop our reason, and that is in accordance with reason.
+Unlike amusement or pleasure, which can also be enjoyed by animals, happiness is not a state but an activity.
+And like virtue or goodness, it is profound and enduring.